 Before you go to the USA, you need to know your moose from your elks.
 Not that you will worry about definitions if one walks out in front of your car, but they are part and parcel of many national parks, so it’s good to know.
 A North American moose is what we Europeans like to call an elk.
 They are the largest of the deer family in North America, have palm-shaped antlers and a chin beard.
 The American elk is what Europeans call red deer, more rust-coloured than a moose, with stick-like antlers and about 180 kg lighter in weight.

-Learn about the best time to visit US national parks for hiking and wildlife watching with our month-by-month explainer and find tips on how to avoid the worst of the crowds.
+Find the best time for hiking and wildlife watching with our month-by-month explainer.

-USA national parks for families on holiday are all about the outdoors, big landscapes, wildlife and camping, as well as great budget prices.
+All about the outdoors, big landscapes, wildlife and camping, as well as great budget prices...

-The USA national parks travel advice below comes from both tour guides and expert companies who know the parks inside out, and also travellers who have been there and loved them.
+Advice from tour guides and expert companies who know the parks inside out.

-National parks are, in many ways, the pioneers of responsible tourism.
+National parks are the pioneers of responsible tourism.